newrelic/video-agent-roku/README.md

 ### Requirements

-To initialize the agent you need an [ACCOUNT ID](https://docs.newrelic.com/docs/accounts/accounts-billing/account-structure/account-id/) and an [INSERT API KEY](https://docs.newrelic.com/docs/apis/intro-apis/new-relic-api-keys/#insights-insert-key).
+To initialize the agent you need an [ACCOUNT ID](https://docs.newrelic.com/docs/accounts/accounts-billing/account-structure/account-id/) and a [LICENSE KEY](https://docs.newrelic.com/docs/apis/intro-apis/new-relic-api-keys/#license-key).

 <a name="installation"></a>